mjhouse/ag-lcd/examples/README.md

 All examples assume:

 * A HD44780 two-line LCD screen
-* An Arduino Nano, except for examples/uno which uses an Arduino Uno
+* An Arduino Nano for examples in directory `nano/`, and an Arduino Uno for examples in directory `uno/`
 * RW pin of the LCD display is connected to GND
 * D4-D7 pins on LCD are connected to Arduino
 * RS and E (Enable) are connected to Arduino